Mariko Yashida: Demon Days

-An alternate version of Mariko Yashida appears as the protagonist of the miniseries Demon Days, written and illustrated by Peach Momoko.
-In this universe, which blends elements from Marvel comics with Japanese folklore, Mariko discovers she is the daughter of an oni, and is pursued by her sister Ogin (a character with traits of Marvel characters Silver Samurai and Ogun), who seeks revenge on Mariko for mysterious reasons.
-In the follow-up miniseries Demon Wars, also by Momoko, Mariko is tasked with resolving a civil war between two sects of yokai.
+An alternate universe version of Mariko Yashida appears as the protagonist of the miniseries Demon Days and its sequel, Demon Wars.
+This version is the daughter of an oni and the sister of Ogin, a composite character with elements of Silver Samurai and Ogun, who seeks revenge on her for mysterious reasons.

 Exiles

 The death of Sunfire.
 Art by Clayton Henry.

-In an alternate universe (Earth-2109), Mariko Yashida was Sunfire and a member of the Exiles from Exiles #2 (September, 2001) until her death in Exiles #37 (January, 2004) of their ongoing series.
-In the 2109 alternate universe, she had the same powers as her 616 Marvel Universe counterpart Sunfire and Sunpyre.
-This version was created by Judd Winick and Mike McKone.
-A Japanese citizen and a member of the X-Men in her reality, she was one of Marvel's few openly homosexual characters.
-She has a relationship with one reality's version of Spider-Woman (Mary Jane Watson).
+An alternate universe version of Mariko Yashida from Earth-2109 appears in the series Exiles.
+This version is a member of the X-Men and the eponymous Exiles who possesses similar powers to her relatives Sunfire and Sunpyre and uses the codename of the former.
+Additionally, Mariko is openly homosexual and was in a relationship with one reality's version of Spider-Woman (Mary Jane Watson).
+Mariko is later killed in battle after sacrificing herself to save a group of civilians from Mimic's attack.

 Reception

 Sunfire's open homosexuality has attracted some interest after coming out in Exiles #11.
 Her death has also garnered some attention.
-Perry Moore includes her as an example of the poor treatment of gay superheroes, paralleling the earlier Women in Refrigerators.
+Perry Moore includes her as an example of the poor treatment of gay superheroes, paralleling the earlier trope of women in refrigerators.

 Judd Winick states he has been accused of pursuing a broader social agenda, despite only writing a few stories with socially-relevant themes, as he explains in an interview with Comic Book Resources:

 I've done a smattering of stories that are socially relevant and I'm considered the soap-box guy.
 I've done one story arc in Green Lantern featuring a gay character who was a survivor of a hate crime.
 Sunfire was gay in Exiles.
 And there's other stuff sort of there that people like to hang their hat on, saying I'm just this big commie out there pushing an agenda.
 It's only a handful of stories.

 What If?

-In the What If story "If Wolverine Had Married Mariko", their marriage is not hindered by Mastermind, and Wolverine becomes head of the Shingen clan.
-However, they soon have to contend with the yakuza, all united by the Kingpin.
-Although they appear to prevail with the aid of the Silver Samurai and Sunfire, Mariko is eventually assassinated by the Silver Samurai himself, who had turned traitor, leaving Wolverine to return to the X-Men.
+In the What If story "If Wolverine Had Married Mariko", Wolverine and Mariko's marriage is not hindered by Mastermind, and Wolverine abandons the X-Men to take control of Clan Yashida.
+This prompts the Silver Samurai to join with a yakuza faction and initiate war, ending in Mariko being killed.
+Blaming himself for her death, Wolverine rejoins the X-Men with a renewed determination.

 Wolverine Noir

-Mariko Yashida appears in Wolverine Noir as a businesswoman looking to expand her father's interests into 1937's New York City and recruits Jim and Dog Logan.
+An alternate universe version of Mariko Yashida appears in Wolverine Noir.
+This version is a businesswoman who immigrated to the United States to expand her father's business.